Yacht Charter France

-You also get the privacy with your friends and loved ones – and don’t have to pay for the skipper or their meals!
+You also get privacy with your friends and loved ones - and don't have to pay for the skipper or their meals!

 Crewed barge rental

-Lie back and chill out with everything taken care of from food to getting about France’s inland waterways.
+Lie back and chill out with everything is taken care of from food to getting about France's inland waterways.
 This is a fantastic way to tune the modern world out and relax while everything is taken care of, watching the world go by as someone else sets about giving you time without responsibility!

 Self-driving boat hire

 Unlike chartering a yacht on the sea, you don't need any boating qualifications to set sail with your friends and or family on a trip like this.
 All you need is an idea where you're going!
 Inland waterway self-drive boat hire is one of the best ways to explore France and its extensive network of canals and rivers.

 Do you need a licence to hire a Yacht in France?

 For a bareboat charter, you need the appropriate sailing qualifications required to take charge of a vessel.